hth313/OS4/doc/basics.rst

 In this chapter we go through some concepts that are used internally in OS4.
-This is not a primer on MCODE programming or the Nut CPU, you are expected to have some basic understanding of MCODE programming.
+This is not a primer on MCODE programming or the Nut CPU, you are expected to be familiar with MCODE programming.

 Addressing
 ==========